Renata Zarazúa: 2016-2019: WTA Tour debut

-2020: Major debut , First WTA Tour semifinal
+2020: Major debut, WTA Tour semifinal

 In February, Zarazúa received a wildcard to play at the Mexican Open in Acapulco, where she reached her first WTA Tour singles semifinal with wins over top seed Sloane Stephens, Katie Volynets and Tamara Zidanšek, before losing to Leylah Fernandez.
 Her run at the tournament saw her become the first Mexican woman to play a WTA Tour semifinal since 1993.

 In September, Zarazúa qualified for the main draw at the delayed French Open, making her first appearance at a Grand Slam tournament and becoming the first Mexican woman in a major main draw in 20 years.
 She defeated wildcard Elsa Jacquemot recording her first major match win, and becoming the first Mexican woman to do so since Angélica Gavaldón reached the second round of the 2000 Australian Open.
 Zarazúa lost in round two to third seed Elina Svitolina in three sets under the newly-installed roof on Court Philippe Chatrier.